The Large Business Guide

-One factor that may have a significant impact on how the law will impact your business and your employees’ health plan depends on whether or not you meet the criteria to qualify as a “grandfathered” health plan.
-If you have grandfathered status, some — but not all — provisions of the health care law will be optional for you.
+One factor that may have a significant impact on how the law will impact your business and your employees’ health plan depends on whether or not a company’s health plans meet the criteria to qualify as a “grandfathered” health plan.
+If you have grandfathered status, some — but not all — provisions of the Health Care Law will be optional for you.

-At Independence Blue Cross (IBC), we’re following implementation of the health care law closely.
+At Independence Blue Cross (IBC), we’re following implementation of the Health Care Law closely.
 We have already made major changes in our plans and will be making additional changes to make sure your plans comply with the law.
-We already have met many requirements of the health care law, and we adopted other provisions prior to the dates when they took effect.
+We've already met many requirements of the Health Care Law, and we adopted other provisions prior to the dates they took effect.

 For example, no changes need to be made to your coverage in the following areas because IBC already included these provisions in its plans: